sudoAPWH/Dalix/docs/README.md

  - **Window button trafic lights**: More of a preference thing, but still nice nonetheless.

- - **Dock**: macOS users love their dock, we will be working on implementing that into Dalix.
+ - **Dock**: macOS users love their dock, we will be working on implementing that into dalixOS.

  - **Global menu bar**: A global menu bar has been shown to be much faster then a menu bar at the top of the window. dalixOS will be implementing that too.